Alok Verma removed as CBI chief by selection panel

 The leader of the opposition, Mallikarjun Kharge opposed the sacking, but Prime Minister, Narendra Modi and Justice A K Sikri favoured the removal of the chief.

 The panel it may be recalled had met on Wednesday, but the meeting remained inconclusive as the order of the Central Vigilance Commission report was not available.

-The panel once again met today, following which the decision to remove the CBI chief was taken.
+The panel took into account the extremely serious nature of observations made by the CVC against Verma.
+The panel was of the view, that being the head of a very sensitive organisation, Verma was not functioning with the integrity expected of him.

+CVC found evidence of influencing of investigation in the Moin Qureshi case.
+There was also evidence of taking of bribe of Rs 2 crore.
+CVC was of the view that his conduct in the case is suspicious, and there is a prima facie case against him.
+The CVC also felt that the entire truth will come out if a criminal investigation is ordered.

 Following the Supreme Court order, Verma had assumed office on Wednesday.
 Following this he had revoked most of the transfers done by the interim chief, Nageshwar Rao.
 The court in its order had said that Verma will not take any major policy decisions.